Performance Appraisals: New Mexico

 Federal law and guidance on this subject should be reviewed together with this section.

 - New Mexico employers are not required to conduct employee performance appraisals.
-While employer liability is unlikely to arise out of an appraisal, employers should strive for accurate and work-related appraisals so as to avoid potential claims for defamation or intentional infliction of emotional distress.
+While employer liability is unlikely to arise out of an appraisal, accurate and work-related appraisals will help to avoid potential claims for defamation or intentional infliction of emotional distress.
 See Employer Liability for Performance Evaluations.

 - New Mexico employers are entitled to qualified immunity from liability as a result of responding in good faith to reference inquiries.
 Nevertheless, by policy, many employers only provide the dates of employment, position and job duties in response to a reference inquiry.
 See Immunity for Job References.

 - The New Mexico Human Rights Act (NMHRA) prohibits discrimination on the basis of several protected categories.
 Thus, a performance appraisal should not be influenced by the employee's membership in any of those protected categories, and a poor appraisal should not be given in retaliation for participating in an activity protected by the NMHRA.
 See New Mexico Human Rights Act.